Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/configuration/en.md

 > The default Sitecore configuration file included with the Next.js sample app already includes a configuration patch for this setting.
 You can find this file under `/sitecore/config`.

 [Header passing](/docs/nextjs/tracking-and-analytics/overview#header-passing) will send the original IP address of the client on the 'X-Forwarded-For' header.
-This setting tells Sitecore to read the forwarded header, thus making analytics track the correct original client IP address.
+This setting tells Sitecore to read the forwarded header, making analytics track the correct original client IP address.

 ### Disable robot detection